 Relaxing moments in the Pépinière

-First designed in the 18th century, the vast public park is worth a visit for its rose garden, the lovely Mozart bandstand and, if you’re visiting with children, the small farm.
+First designed in the 18th century, the vast public park is worth a visit for its rose garden, the lovely Mozart bandstand and the small farm if you’re visiting with children.

 Return to place Stanislas via the fountain of Amphitrite.
 If you still have time before dinner, there are two other major sites from the 18th century to see.